 The International Federation for the Surgery of Obesity argues that this condition can take away up to 15 years from a person’s life expectancy because of diseases associated with obesity like high pressure, diabetes and heart complications.

 The first step to solve this problem is to educate people, so they know what the food offer is and how to navigate it smartly.

 This would probably be the most boring subject for most of the students.
 Not even grown-ups like to think about taxes, even less how to calculate them.
 The United States has a different situation than other countries when it comes to taxes.

 Take Mexico for example, for the most part, their tributary system taxes the same things at the same rate nationwide, in the United States, every state considers different taxes at different rates, this makes fiscal duties more complex and challenging to understand making the need for early financial education even greater.

 The cold fact is that Uncle Sam doesn't care if you know how to calculate and pay your taxes or not.
-If the IRS catches you not paying, you'll be sanctioned either way.
-Last year IRS estimated a tax gap of 457 billion in annual arrears, that number is the difference between what people were supposed to pay and what people actually paid.
+If the IRS catches you for not paying, you'll be sanctioned either way.
+Last year, IRS estimated a tax gap of 457 billion in annual arrears, that number is the difference between what people were supposed to pay and what people paid.